berkguneey/HackerRankSamples/README.md

 handed to each prisoner sequentially around the table until all have been distributed.
 The jailer is playing a little joke, though.
 The last piece of candy looks like all the others, but it tastes awful.
 Determine the chair number occupied by the prisoner who will receive that candy.

+**Sherlock and Squares:**

+Watson likes to challenge Sherlock's math ability.
+He will provide a starting and ending value that describe a range of integers, inclusive of the endpoints.
+Sherlock must determine the number of square integers within that range.

+Note: A square integer is an integer which is the square of an integer, e.g. 1, 4, 9, 16, 25.

 **Sherlock and the Valid String:**